Housing Options Guide 2

 Our nomination agreement

 Most councils and housing associations have ‘nomination agreements’ to refer applicants from their waiting lists.
 We have nomination agreements with all of the housing associations in our area.
 This agreement only gives us the right to suggest names of applicants from our waiting list to these housing associations.
 The housing association itself decides who to allocate their houses to.
-(Different arrangements operate for homeless households).
-If you want to be nominated make sure you tick the relevant box when you register with on apply4homes
+(Different arrangements are in place for homeless households).
+If you want to be nominated make sure you apply to each landlord separately.
+You can access their application forms and other useful information about their application process here.

 Types of housing